sumitramkr/restaurant-management-and-billing/README.md

 # Restaurant Management and Billing

-Welcome to the "Restaurant Management and Billing" project repository, a collaborative effort by Sumitram Kumar and Sumaitri Shikha.
+Welcome to the "Restaurant Management and Billing" project repository, a collaborative effort by **Sumitram Kumar** and **Sumaitri Shikha**.

 ## Project Overview